dd32/td-gh-ex/readme.txt

 Font
 -------------------------------------------
-Source Sans Pro
+Open Sans
-This Font Software is licensed under the SIL Open Font License, Version 1.1.
-More info available with a FAQ at: http://scripts.sil.org/OFL
+This Font Software is licensed under the Apache License v2.00 More info available with at http://www.apache.org/licenses/

 License